Dr Tien Huynh

 Tien coordinates outreach programs to inspire young minds in STEM and work integrated learning programs overseas to bridge the gap between gender, age and cultural differences.

-She currently mentors female Asian students and academics to inspire greatness and overcome challenges in life and careers.
+She is an inaugural Superstar of STEM and currently mentors female Asian students and academics to inspire greatness and overcome challenges in life and careers.